GIScience/osmalert/docs/process-overview.md

 ## What we would like to do

-- Stand-up/sync meetings once or twice a working day
+- Stand-up/sync meetings at least three times a week
+- In stand-ups:
-- Make critical decisions in stand-ups
+    - Make critical decisions
+    - Explain code
 - More documentation during the sprint
+- Use integration token
 - Layout and fonts should be fixed in advance
 - Finalize presentation in advance & rehearse